-Although we still don’t have a solid grasp on the exact cause of Cerebral Palsy, there are known risk factors that contribute to congenital CP including:
+Although we still don’t have a solid grasp on the exact cause of cerebral palsy, there are known risk factors for congenital cerebral palsy, including:

 - Genetic abnormalities

 - Congenital brain malformation